yyyahaaa/pwatch/README.md

       --buf-size <BUF_SIZE>  buffer size, in power of 2.
 For example, 2 means 2^2 pages = 4 * 4096 bytes [default: 0]
-  -t                         whether the target is a thread or a process -b, --backtrace            whether to print backtrace -h, --help                 Print help
+  -t                         whether the target is a thread or a process -b, --backtrace            whether to print backtrace -x, --xregs <XREGS>...     specify the registers to read as const char* pointers -s, --string               if provided, read the string at the register value address -h, --help                 Print help
 ```